bdelacretaz/sling-adaptto-2016/README.md

 	docker-compose build

     # start the infrastructure containers
-	docker-compose up -d mongo etcd graylog haproxy
+	docker-compose up -d mongo etcd haproxy graylog

-	# wait a few seconds for those to start up, and start the first Sling instace
-	docker-compose up -d sling_001

-	# wait for that to be ready (watch http://alpha.example.com)
+	# wait for that to be ready (watch http://dockerhost/index.html)

-    # start the rest
+    # start the other containers, if any
 	docker-compose up -d

+	# change the number of Sling instances, if desired
+	docker-compose scale sling=3

-After a few seconds, http://dockerhost should be proxied to the Sling container instances if `dockerhost` points to your Docker host. `docker-machine ip default` provides its address if you are using `docker-machine`.
+After a few seconds, http://dockerhost should be proxied to the Sling container instances.

 The HAProxy stats are available at http://dockerhost/haproxy/stats